 Both the scan and the data update can be achieved on a mobile phone and instantly uploaded to the primary Vision system and any non-compliances or remedial requirements can be quickly sent to the management team via the automated Vision alerts system.

-For more information about the legionella risk management module within the Vision software, contact ACMS UK today and book a demonstration.
+For more information about the legionella risk assessment and management module within the Vision software, contact ACMS UK today and book a demonstration.
 Alternatively, call one of our specialist advisors on +44(0) 115 922 0600